GrosvenorTechnology/OemAccessApi/documentation/Entities/SmartIntegoSystem.md

 **[string (100)]** The name of tokenFormat to use, there is no default.
 Use the `controller.tokenFormats` section in the application config to define the required format.
 Only one format can be supported across all SmartIntego readers.
+This token format must also be capable for fully round tripping card numbers back to the reader as bit patterns to use the whitelist feature.
+The bit battern produced must be a perfect match for what the reader sends

 ## whitelistUpdatePeriod